webforj/webforj-documentation/docs/components/splitter.md

 ## Relative position

-To set the initial position of the divider bar in the `Splitter` component, use the `setPositionRelative`.
+To set the initial position of the divider bar in the `Splitter` component, use `setPositionRelative`.
 This method takes a numeric value from `0` to `100` representing the percentage of the given space in the `Splitter`, and displays the divider at the given percentage of total width:

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/SplitterPosition?'